mento-protocol/docs/understand/getting-started/glossary.md

 # Glossary

 Short definitions for terms used in the Mento v3 docs.
-For full context, see [What is Mento?](getting-started/what-is-mento.md) and [Core concepts](core-concepts/README.md).
+For full context, see [What is Mento?](what-is-mento.md) and [FPMMs](../fpmm/README.md).
+Also see [Concepts overview](concepts-overview.md) for a short map of FPMM, CDPs, and governance.

 ---